-I believe the Task Force should include in their study and report the reasons for continuing the practice of having both regular, or public marriage terest that licenses, and what is referred to as "confidential" certificates under Section 4213 of the Civil Code.
-It Alcoul Kat, in my is my belief, and I think this is shared by many others in the business of issuing marriage licenses, that the original purpose of Section 4213 has been forgotten, and it is simply used now as a way of avoiding the time, money, and inconvenience of obtaining marriage hulth problem a health certificates.
-Very few of those obtaining confidential licenses do so to keep the date of their form there opplying marriage confidential. . . .
+I believe the Task Force should include in their study and report the reasons for continuing the practice of having both regular, or public marriage testal that licenses, and what is referred to as "confidential" certificates under Section 4213 of the Civil Code.
+It Aland nat, in my is my belief, and I think this is shared by many others in the business of issuing marriage licenses, that the original purpose of Section 4213 has been forgotten, and it is simply used now as a way of avoiding the time, money, and inconvenience of obtaining marriage hulth public to health certificates.
+Very few of those obtaining confidential licenses do so to keep the date of their form their spanning marriage confidential. . . .